 An undergraduate degree in sociology prepares students for a wide range of careers, including social service, criminal justice, corrections, business, human resources management, applied social research, and secondary education.

-The Department of Sociology has a strong undergraduate program with outstanding academics and comprehensive career preparation, including careful advising by faculty members.
+The Department of Sociology and Criminology has a strong undergraduate program with outstanding academics and comprehensive career preparation, including careful advising by faculty members.
 Your work for the sociology major will culminate in a writing/research portfolio that will help you search for a job and apply to graduate school.

 As a sociology student, you'll acquire both “soft” and “hard” skills that are in demand in today’s labor market.
 Soft skills include the abilities to think critically and creatively, communicate, lead, and work with people from diverse backgrounds.
 Hard skills include the ability to analyze data statistically (e.g., survey and census data), evaluate programs, and communicate statistical results to policymakers.